 By reducing your bills and watching how much you spend on incidentals, you can cut costs while stowing away funds for the future, so you can enjoy it more once you get there.

 2. Spending Too Much on Car Costs

 From car insurance to the cost of gas, transportation is probably one of your larger expenses.
 Buy a reliable and affordable used car, try to live close to work or see if you can work from home sometimes.
 You should also consider taking public transportation, if it’s available where you live, to cut down on gas and maintenance costs.

 You can lower your utility bills by conducting an energy audit on your home to find energy leak sources, such as old windows or water heaters.
 Even renters can improve their energy efficiency by using insulating curtains and unplugging appliances.
 After all, every little bit counts when it comes to saving money.

 Movie theaters don’t actually make the bulk of their profits from movie ticket sales — concessions are the real moneymakers.
 Make it easy on yourself to avoid these treats by eating at home before you head to a show.
-Or if you’re a little more daring, sneak in your own snacks.

 Keep your grocery budget under control by planning out your meals and shopping accordingly.
 You can use an app like Mealime or FoodPlanner to help you do this.